EthanMCox/Startup/notes.md

 ## JavaScript exceptions
 * supports exception handling using the try, catch, and throw syntax.
 Also finally.
+* Fallback pattern is commonly implemented using exception handling.
+To implement this, you put the normal feature path in a try block and then provide a fallback implementation in the catch block.
+For example, normally you would get the high scores for a game by making a network request, but if the network is not available then you can use a locally cached version of the last available scores.
+By providing a fallback, you can always return something, even if the desired feature is temporarily unavilable.

+## Destructuring
+* Process of pulling indvidual items out of an existing one, or removing structure.
+Can do this with arrays or objects.
+* const a = \[1,2,4,5]
+* const \[b,c] = a; This takes the first two values from a and assigns them to b and c.
+* console.log(b,c) will yield 1, 2
+* you can also use rest syntax to combine multiple items from the original object
+  * Ex.: const \[b, c, ...others] = a;
+  * console.log(b,c,others); will yield 1, 2, \[4,5]

+## Scope
+* Scope is defined as the variables that are visible in the current context of execution
+* JavaScript has four different types of scope
+  * Global: visible to all code
+  * Module: visible to all code running in a module
+  * Function: visible within a function
+  * Block: visible within a block of code delimited by curly braces
+* initially javascript used var to declar a variable, but var ignores block scope, unlike const or let .Thus, variables declared with var are always logically hoisted to the top of the function.
+* Strongly suggested never to use var
+* This keyword
+  * represents a variable that points to an object that contains the context within the scope of the currently executing line of code.
+The this variable is automatically declared and you can reference this anywhere in a JavaScript program.
+Because the value of this depends upon the context in which it is referenced, there are three different contexts that this can refer to.
+    * Global: when this is referenced outside a function or object it refers to the globalThis object.
+This represents the context for runtime environment.
+    * Function: when this is referenced in a function it refers to the object that owns the function.
+That is either an object defined by your or glboalThis if the function is defined otuside of an object.
+Global function's this variable is undefined instead of globalThis when running in JavaScript strict mode
+    * Object: when this is referenced in an object it refers to the object.

+* Closure: defined as a function and its surrounding state.
+Whatever variables are accessible when a function is created are available inside that function.
+This holds true even if you pass the function outside of the scope of its original creation.

+## Modules
+* JavaScript modules allow for the partioning and sharing of code.
+* Node.js modules are called CommonJS modules and JavaScript modules are called ES modules
+* Modules create a file-based scope for the code they represent, so you must explicitly export the objects from one file and the import them into another file.
+* modules can only be called from other modules.
+* From HTML, you can specify that you are using an ES module by including a type attribute with the value of module in the script element.
+* When using web framework bundler, you usually don't need to worry about differentiating between global scope and ES module scope.
+The bundler will inect all necessary syntax to connect HTML to your modules.

+## Document Object Model (DOM)
+* DOM is an object representation of the HTML elements that the browser uses to render the display.
+* Browser provides access to the DOM through a global variable name document that points to the root element of the DOM.
+If you open the browser's debugger consle window and type the variable name document you will see the DOM for the document the browser is currently rendering.
+* Every element in an HTML document implements the DOM element interface.
+* function displayElement(el) {
+* console.log(el.tagName);
+* for (const child of el.childre) {
+* displayElement(child);}}
+* displayElement(document)
+* Use document.querySelectorAll('p'); This will select elements from the document.
+The textcontent property contains all of the element's text.
+* Modifying the DOM
+  * ability to insert, modify, or delete elements in the DOM.
+First create a new element on the DOM document.
+You then insert the new element into the DOM tree by appending it to an existing element in the tree.
+  * function insertChild(parentSelector, text)
+  * insertChild('#courses', 'new course');
+  * deleteElement(elementSelector)
+  * deleteElement('#courses div');
+* Injecting HTML
+  * DOM allows you to inect entire blocks of HTML into an element.
+However, this is a common attack vector for hackers. if an untrusted party can inject javascript anywhere in your application then that javascript can represent itself as the current user of the application.
+Attacker can then make requests for sensitive data, monitor activity, and steal credentials.
+  * If injecting HTML, make sure it can't be manipulated by a user. sanitize any HTML that contains variables or simply use DOM manipulation functions instead of using innerHTML.

+Event Listeners:
+*

 # Lecture 2/16/2024
 * spread operation: take values within an array and spread into some other context. use ...values